 Buy Comforter Online at Urban Jaipur

 What is a Comforter?
-A comforter is a type of bedding made of a single piece of fabric filled with a synthetic or natural material, such as wool.
+A comforter is a type of blanket made of a single piece of fabric filled with a synthetic or natural material, such as wool.
 Comforters are typically placed on top of your bedspread or duvet cover to keep you warm and cozy while you sleep.

 Comforters come in a variety of sizes to fit different beds, as well as colors, patterns, and styles to match your decor.
 Comforters are generally simple to maintain because they can be machine washed and dried, though some may require dry cleaning or professional laundering.

-What is a comforter Fill power?
+What is a comforter’s Fill power?